 iPhone 15 Pro vs iPhone 15 Pro Max: Battery

-Apple's not announced the official capacities of the iPhone 15 Pro and iPhone 15 Pro Max's batteries.
-But safe to say that the larger Pro Max model will contain more milliamp-hours than the smaller Pro, as has been the case in the past.
+Apple's not announced the official capacities of the iPhone 15 Pro and iPhone 15 Pro Max's batteries, but according to teardowns, the iPhone 15 Pro Max has a 4,441 mAh battery to the 3,274 mAh one in the Pro.

 Both phones have gained USB-C ports for more convenient charging, although neither appear to have gained any additional charging speed as a result of the new port.
 Fortunately, both can transfer data at 10 gigabits per second (Gbps), which is far faster than you were able to send files from an iPhone through a wired connection before.